NjegosP/interviewQuestions/go/questions.md

 ### 20. How does Go support testing and what are best practices for writing tests?
 [Easy]

-**Sample Answer**:
 Go has built-in support for testing via the `testing` package.
-Tests are written in files ending with `
+Tests are written in files ending with `_test.go`.
+Best practices include writing tests in a separate package, using table-driven tests, and using subtests for better error reporting.